 About:

 The Cobaea scandens is a perennial, climbing vine that will cling to just about any surface.
-These flowers are native to Mexico and sometimes found growing naturally in other parts of Central America.
+These flowers native to Mexico and are sometimes grown naturally in other parts of Central America.
 The vine produces forward-facing blossoms.
 These large, bell-shaped flowers have a prominent ruff around the base, which gives these blossoms their class cup-and-saucer shape.
 At maturity, the blossoms emit a lovely fragrance.

 Growing Zones: | 9 to 11 |